markusk/rvr/ROS/README.md

 # rvr

-A ROS Python package for the Sphero RVR.
+A ROS Python package for the Sphero RVR - used on a Raspberry Pi.

 _Please note: this code is still in the middle of the development process!_